bontaq/coupons/README.md

 # Coupon Service

-Luxury tour of where Haskell is at from a production ready standpoint and so I can learn how to use Effects.
+A tour of where Haskell is at from a production ready standpoint

 Effects: fused-effects (used by github for its semantics project)